Sasha Sokol: Solo career

 In 1986, Sökol enrolled at the Walnut Hill School for the Performing Arts.
-The following year, she released her first solo album, Sasha, which sold over a million copies in Mexico, making it one of Mexico's best-selling albums in 1987.
+The following year, she released her first LP album, Sasha, which sold over a million copies in Mexico, making it one of Mexico's best-selling albums in 1987.
 Her first single was "No Me Extraña Nada", which was released with a music video.
 She was nicknamed "La Dama de Negro" (The Lady in Black) for her habit of dressing in said color.
 The biggest hit of the album was "Rueda Mi Mente", which peaked at number one on Mexican radio and remained there for several weeks.
 Sökol made her television solo debut in Siempre En Domingo, the biggest variety show in Ibero-America at the time.

-In 1988, she released the maxi-single "Diamante", which was chosen as the theme song for the music magazine Eres.
+In 1988, she released the maxi-single "Diamante," which went double platinum and was chosen as the theme song for the music magazine Eres.
 The title track of this EP was one of the year's biggest hits in Mexico.
-In 1988, she also launched a television career with the series Tres Generaciones (TV Show) (Three Generations), starring Carmen Montejo and Angélica María.
+As the artists of the moment, Sasha and Mexican superstar Luis Miguel appeared together on the cover of the first issue of Eres magazine.
+In 1988, she also launched a television career with the series Tres Generaciones (TV Show) (Three Generations), also starring Carmen Montejo and Angélica María.

-In 1989, she recorded a song titled "Detrás del Amor" for the compilation album Nos vamos de vacaciones, which also featured Alejandra Guzmán and Alix Bauer (another ex-Timbiriche).
-She released her second album, Trampas de luz, that year.
+In 1989, she recorded a song titled "Detrás del Amor" for the compilation album Nos Vamos de Vacaciones, which also featured Alejandra Guzmán and Alix Bauer (another ex-Timbiriche).
+In November of 1989, Sasha released her second LP album, Trampas de Luz, which reached gold status.

 In 1990, she recorded the song "Amor Amor" for the compilation album Juntos Ayer y Hoy, and the song "Noche de Ronda" for the compilation album El Estudio de Lara.

-In 1991, Sökol released her third album, Siento, and appeared in the Mexican soap opera Alcanzar una estrella II.
-It was a tremendous hit and the musical group from the telenovela, called Muñecos de papel (Paper Dolls) which included Sökol, Ricky Martin, Bibi Gaytan and Angélica Rivera among others, released two soundtrack albums with music from the series.
-Muñecos de papel had such success that they went on a national tour throughout Mexico and were nominated as "Revelation of the Year" at the second annual awards show for Premios Eres, and won the coveted honor.
+In November of 1991, Sökol released her third LP album, Siento.
+Earlier that year, she appeared in the Mexican soap opera Alcanzar Una Estrella II.
+The soap opera was such a tremendous hit that its fictional musical group, called Muñecos de Papel (Paper Dolls), which included Sökol, Ricky Martin, Pedro Fernandez, Erik Rubin, Bibi Gaytan and Angélica Rivera, released two soundtrack albums with music from the series.
+Because of demand from fans, the fictional musical group went on a 3-month national tour throughout Mexico and were nominated as "Revelation of the Year" at the second annual awards show for Premios Eres, where they won the coveted honor.
+Sasha was nominated as best actress in a leading role for Alcanzar Una Estrella II at the Premios TV y Novelas.
+Siento was one the best selling albums in Mexico in 1992, where it was nominated for female album of the year and album of the year (all album categories) at the Premios Eres.